araspitzu/maven-graal/README.md

 ## What doesn't work
 - SQLite fails to load the native JNI, see https://github.com/oracle/graal/issues/966 More work on SQLite integration is in the sqlite-jdbc branch
+- Sttp with OkHttpBackend doesn't work, there is an issue https://github.com/oracle/graal/issues/1521 where users claim that using a particular version of OkHttp does work, however sttp is built agains a different version.